First-degree atrioventricular block: Causes

 The most common causes of first-degree heart block are AV nodal disease, enhanced vagal tone (for example in athletes), myocarditis, acute myocardial infarction (especially acute inferior MI), electrolyte disturbances and medication.
 The medications that most commonly cause first-degree heart block are those that increase the refractory time of the AV node, thereby slowing AV conduction.
 These include calcium channel blockers, beta-blockers, cardiac glycosides, and anything that increases cholinergic activity such as cholinesterase inhibitors.

 Diagnosis

 In normal individuals, the AV node slows the conduction of electrical impulses through the heart.
 This is manifest on a surface electrocardiogram (ECG) as the PR interval.
 The normal PR interval is from 120 ms to 200 ms in length.
 This is measured from the initial deflection of the P wave to the beginning of the QRS complex.

 In first-degree heart block, the AV node conducts the electrical activity more slowly.
 This is seen as a PR interval greater than 200 ms in length on the surface ECG.
 It is usually an incidental finding on a routine ECG.

 First-degree heart block does not require any particular investigations except for electrolyte and drug screens, especially if an overdose is suspected.

+In comparison to second-degree atrioventricular block, in first-degree block there is an absence of non-conduction or "dropped beats."

+In an electrophysiology study, this corresponds to a prolonged A-H interval that shows the time between atrial depolarization and His bundle depolarization near the AV node.